 |24 Greek Street, Soho, London.
 The area was hit at 12:35, destroying buildings and a local gas main.
 Many people were trapped in the rubble.
 (Westminster City Archives).|

 While it might seem trivial, the convoy makes a big impression on the British troops on Malta for a specific reason: it brings the first mail in some time.
-It is quite old, the voyage around Africa having taken weeks, but greatly treasured by men who have had no word of the safety of their families and friends back home in the Blitz.
+It is quite old, the voyage around Africa has taken weeks, but the experience is greatly treasured by men who have had no word of the safety of their families and friends back home in the Blitz.

 Royal Navy cruiser HMS Ajax is sailing south of Sicily in support of a Malta convoy when 7 Italian torpedo boats attack.
 The Ajax fights them off, sinking two and damaging a third.
 Cruiser HMS York sinks the third torpedo boat.